Kommunicate-io/Kommunicate-Web-SDK/playwright_test/README.md

 Run the install command and select the following to get started:

-- Choose between TypeScript or JavaScript (default is TypeScript)
+- Choose between TypeScript or JavaScript (we are using JavaScript)
 - Name of your Tests folder (default is tests or e2e if you already have a tests folder in your project)

 ## Folder Structure